SOCIAL ACTION RECEIVES SUPPORT FROM THE NIGERIA UNION OF LOCAL GOVERNMENT EMPLOYEES (NULGE) ON LOCAL GOVERNMENT AUTONOMY

-Delighted by this, Comrade Ambali assured Social Action’s team of NULGE’s involvement in the project and confirmed his participation at the upcoming dialogue.
+Delighted by this, Comrade Ambali assured Alone’s team of NULGE’s involvement in the project and confirmed his participation at the upcoming dialogue.
 He lamented the draconic structure of Section 7(2), 1 and 2 of the 1999 constitution as amended and posited a structural change in the administration of Local Governments.
 According to him, the local governments will only function effectively when it is Independent, hence the urgent need for Local Government Financial Autonomy.
 This autonomy he explained will bridge the infrastructural gap that exists in local government areas of Nigeria and make the local government councils a suitable place for work.
 By this, the Nigeria Union of Local Government Employees will continuously fulfill its patriotic obligations and strive to ensure that LGAs in Nigeria are granted the financial freedom to act in the interest of the people.

 The Nigerian state operates a three-level system of governance responsible for the welfare of its people.
 While the Federal and State level of government carries their duties independently, the Local government appears to have been clamped down.
 Section 7(1) of the 1999 constitution as amended guarantees the survival of the local government but Section 8 of the same constitution restricts it.
 That section of the constitution confers too much power to the States and the house of assemblies on oversighting the local government to the extent of managing its finances.
 Sadly, the States and House of Assemblies use this opportunity to siphon funds meant for the Local government.